cyberchitta/llm-context.py/README.md

 4. Paste the generated file contents back into your chat with the LLM.

 This workflow allows for dynamic interaction with the LLM, providing initial context and responding to specific file requests as needed during the conversation.

+## Advanced Usage

+For more detailed information on customizing ignore patterns and manually editing the selected file list, please refer to our [Usage Guide](docs/USAGE.md).

 ## Acknowledgments